TTTTMMMM/chairLocations/README.md

 | 2 cents        | 100,000 deletes |                 |
 | 18 cents       | GB per month    | first 1GB free  |
 | network egress |                 | first 10GB free |

+Cloud Firestore operations, storage, and network bandwidth are all considered billable usage.
+The cost esimate below does not factor in network bandwidth.

 Given those assumptions, the number of bytes uploaded and stored per year of operation to the chairLoc database can be calculated as: